VaishnaviBorikar/M1_productivity_game/1_Requirements/README.md

   | LR03 | The game code should be open for development | Implemented |

 ## SWOT
-* Strenghts
+Strenghts
-    * Easy and Quick game
+-Easy and Quick game
-    * Easy to play.
+-Easy to play.
 Can be played by any group of people.
-    * Hepls children to learn counting.
+-Hepls children to learn counting.
-* Weakness
+Weakness
-    * Children can lead to addiction.
+-Children can lead to addiction.
-    * too many snakes lead to chance of player to lose.
+-too many snakes lead to chance of player to lose.
     * can become irritating when at the end player wants 1 to win.
 * Opportunities
     * Can be made more interesting.